admarton/docker-for-agda-with-emacs/README.md

 # Docker for Agda and Emacs

-Used for ELTE BSc Typesystems course.
+Useful for the ELTE MSc Typesystems course.
+Build the image and use Emacs from a container with all the required dependencies for Agda.